 Interpretation of a property, or a property's eligibility, may also change if new contextual information is available, such as a new statewide or regional context.
 The BHP may request any one or all of the following: current photographs, additional research, and/or information newly available through internet resources (such as census data, historic maps, historic aerial images, tax records, periodicals and newspapers, etc.).

 National Register Appeals

-The appeal must include a copy of the nomination form and other documentation submitted to the SHPO, and explanation of the reason for the appeal, and relevant correspondence from the SHPO.
-The request must be made in writing to substantively review the nomination and must state the grounds for the petition.
+The appeal must include a copy of the nomination form and other documentation previously submitted to the SHPO, an explanation of the reason for the appeal, and relevant correspondence from the SHPO.
+The request must be made in writing to substantively review the nomination and state the grounds for the petition.

 36 CFR 60.6 (t) states that any person supporting or opposing a nomination may petition the Keeper during the nomination process either to accept or reject a nomination.

 Please Note: By submitting materials with respect to state or federal historic preservation programs administered by the Pennsylvania Historical and Museum Commission (PHMC), you grant to the PHMC the rights to: